Washington-Monroe Street Greenway

 • Hello, I am curious if the commercial truck loading zone at Home and Monroe is still in your plan.
 If so, are there plans to shield neighboring properties from noise.
 Specifically soundproofing concrete walls like those adjacent to the Safeway truck loading dock that preserve the privacy and quality of residential yards.
 Thank you.

-Number$Nut asked 11 months ago
+Number$Nut asked over 1 year ago

 The westbound lane of Monroe Street, east of the Home Avenue intersection, is wider to accommodate truck loading/unloading in this area.
 This decision is based on community feedback received at the February 2024 open house.
 There are no plans for additional sound-proofing, as we do not anticipate an increase in truck loading/unloading from current conditions.